anthonyarayata/socialscreen/README.md

 ## License
-SocialScreen is open-source and released under the [MIT License](LICENSE).
+SocialScreen is open-source and free to use for all users.